JiaYaobo/fenbux/readme.md

 Fenbu-X is a simple statistical distribution library based on PyTree in JAX.
 You can use PyTrees as parameters of distributions, and use plum-dispatch to dispatch methods of distributions.

-* Etract Attributes of Distributions 🤔
+* Extract Attributes of Distributions 🤔

 ```python
 import jax.numpy as jnp